 Commercial Channel Investments.
 Investing in our sales channels is a core part of our strategy to create specialization and greater focus on reaching new and existing customers and addressing their needs.
-To support our commercial efforts in Tissue Technologies, we expanded our two-tier specialist model to increase our presence in focused segments by creating a virtual selling organization to help serve the evolving needs of our customers.
+To support our commercial efforts in Tissue Technologies, we utilize a two-tier specialist model to increase our presence in focused segments to help serve the evolving needs of our customers.
 In addition, we continue to build upon our leadership brands across our product franchises in both CSS and TT to engage customers through enterprise-wide contracts with leading hospitals, integrated delivery networks and global purchasing organizations in the United States.
 Internationally, we have increased our commercial resources significantly in key emerging markets and are making investments to support our sales organization and maximize our commercial opportunities.
-These investments in our international sales channel position us well for expansion and long-term growth.
+Domestically, we have also increased our TT sales force in the United States to support the expanded regenerative tissue product portfolio that includes ACell products.
+These investments in our international and domestic sales channel position us well for expansion and long-term growth.

 Customer Experience.
-We aspire to be ranked as a best-in-class provider and are committed to strengthen our relationships with all customers.
+We aspire to be ranked as a best-in-class provider and are committed to strengthening our relationships with all customers.
 We continue to invest in technologies, systems and processes to enhance the customer experience.
-Additionally, we launched digital tools and programs, resources and virtual product training to drive continued customer familiarity with our growing portfolio of medical technologies globally.
+In 2022, we outsourced certain transactional back-office finance and customer service activities to enhance customer quality, build scale for future growth, and capture cost efficiencies.
+We also launched digital tools and programs, resources and virtual product training to drive continued customer familiarity with our growing portfolio of medical technologies globally.